UniMath/agda-unimath/src/foundation/computational-identity-types.lagda.md

 ### The concatenation operations on computational identifications

-There is both a judgmentally left unital concatenation operation and a judgmentally right unital concatenation operation, while both are judgmentally associative.
+There is both a strictly left unital concatenation operation and a strictly right unital concatenation operation, while both are strictly associative.

-The judgmental one-sided unitality follows in both cases from the judgmental right unitality of the concatenation operation on the yoneda identifications following the same computation as for the judgmentally involutive identity types.
+The strict one-sided unitality follows in both cases from the strict right unitality of the concatenation operation on the yoneda identifications following the same computation as for the strictly involutive identity types.

-For associativity on the other hand, we must use the judgmental associativity of the yoneda identity types.
+For associativity on the other hand, we must use the strict associativity of the yoneda identity types.
 We will write out the explicit computation later.

-**Observation.** Since they are judgmentally associative, the only instances where they will not reduce is thus when the reflexivity appears all the way to the right, or all the way to the left in a string of concatenations respectively.
+**Observation.** Since they are strictly associative, the only instances where they will not reduce is thus when the reflexivity appears all the way to the right, or all the way to the left in a string of concatenations respectively.

-#### The judgmentally left unital concatenation operation
+#### The strictly left unital concatenation operation

-The judgmentally left unital concatenation operation is constructed the same way as the judgmentally left unital concatenation operation for the judgmentally involutive identity types
+The strictly left unital concatenation operation is constructed the same way as the strictly left unital concatenation operation for the strictly involutive identity types

 ```text
   (z , p , q) ∙ₗʲ (z' , p' , q') := (z' , p' , q' ∙ʸ inv-yoneda-Id p ∙ʸ q)